 Dr. Bigham teaches courses in the Educational Leadership program.
 His primary focus is on the certification of principals and superintendents, where he teaches all superintendent-level courses, and principalship courses focused on school law, budget and finance, personnel, and technology.

 Dr. Bigham has presented his research at local, regional, state, national, and international conferences, events, and workshops.
 He has also presented professional development workshops for teachers, administrators, and school board members at the annual school board workshop hosted on the WTAMU campus, the Region XVII Educational Service Center in Lubbock, and in public school districts across West Texas and Eastern New Mexico.
 His topics include pedagogical and leadership applications in public schools.

-Dr. Bigham currently chairs the university's Institutional Review Board and serves as a member of the university's Graduate Council and a member of the College of Education and Social Science's curriculum committee.
-Dr. Bigham coordinates the school board workshop hosted annually on the WTAMU campus for school board members and superintendents of Texas panhandle schools, and serves on the Texas Association for School Administrators (TASA) Higher Education committee.
+Dr. Bigham currently chairs the university's Institutional Review Board (IRB) and Institutional Animal Care and Use Committee (IACUC), coordinates the school board workshop hosted annually on the WTAMU campus for school board members and superintendents of Texas panhandle schools, and serves on the Texas Association for School Administrators (TASA) Higher Education committee.
 Dr. Bigham's recent past service is inclusive of membership on the Graduate Council, the Faculty Senate and various other committees at the department, college, and university levels.
 Dr. Bigham also devotes service to professional organizations and community youth organizations in agriculture.

-Dr. Bigham lives on a farm/ranch between in Lamb county with his wife Missy, son Garrett and two daughters Garyn and Garicyn.
+Dr. Bigham lives on a farm/ranch with his wife Missy and two daughters Garyn and Garicyn.
 They own and operate a registered Angus cow herd.
 Their son Garrett and daughter-in-law Ariana are recent graduates from the department of agriculture at WT.